 “Yes, in the majority of posts I do.
 Those are the conditions set by the brands.
 On my blog I often add posts which only talk about collaborative work.”

 Whichever influencer you choose and however you decide to contact them, the most important thing is to personalize your message and show them how your product could benefit them.
-In the next article, we will show you how to plan a successful campaign step by step.
-Don’t miss out on the rest of our complete guide:
+They want to know why you love them and why you think they would be perfect for working with you.

 Have you been thinking about launching a campaign using influencers or have you already done so?
+Do you know how to find influencers for your brand?
 Tell us about your experience in the comments!